deephyper/deephyper/.github/ISSUE_TEMPLATE/doc_request.md

 ---

 **Description of the question**
-A clear and concise description of what the bug is.
+A clear and concise description of what should be documented.